+We use the same fata format as in the previous edition.
 Each logfile or trial is a "txt" file containing multiple rows with different types of data.
-For the training trials, the txt files are provided "as is".
+For the training data, the txt files are provided "as is" and can be directly downloaded from the EvAAL website.
 For the testing and scoring trials, data is streamed using the EvaalAPI.
 Each row registers the data received from a particular sensor type in the phone at a given time.
 The stream of sensor data generated in the phone is stored, row by row, in the logfile in sequence as they are received.
-Each row begins with an initial header (4 capital letters followed by a semicolon, e.g., 'WIFI', 'ACC','MAGN', etc.) that determines the kind of sensor read, and several fields separated by semicolon with different readings.
+Each row begins with an initial header (4 capital letters followed by a semicolon, e.g., 'WIFI', 'ACCE', 'MAGN', etc.) that determines the kind of sensor read, and several fields separated by semicolon with different readings.
 Examples of the logfiles can be found in the technical annex for competitions 2016-2021.
 The detailed list of fields in each sensor's row, and one specific example, is shown next: